Enrolments & Fees

-Each child develops differently and has had different experiences in their early years, but it is often the case that younger children can sometimes find kinder very challenging.
+Over the years, our observation has been that children who turn 3 between January and April benefit from waiting a year and starting 3-year-old kinder the following year.
+While every child develops differently and has had different experiences in their early years, it is often the case that younger children can sometimes find kinder very challenging.
 Things that children feel very comfortable doing at home with their family sometimes become very challenging in a large group environment.

-Belong to a group of 26 children and interact positively with peers and educators
+Belonging to a group of 26 children and interact positively with peers and educators

-Begin to share with others – resources, spaces, ideas
+Beginning to share with others – resources, spaces, ideas

-Start to follow instructions and respond to guidelines
+Starting to follow instructions and respond to guidelines

-Follow a basic routine
+Following a basic routine

-Pay attention for short periods of time and start to complete small tasks
+Paying attention for short periods of time and start to complete small tasks

-Begin to feel more confident separating from parents
+Beginning to feel more confident separating from parents

-Begin to control their own behaviour and emotions
+Beginning to control their own behaviour and emotions